microsoft/Azure-Analytics-and-AI-Engagement/02-demo-introduction.md

 ![](./media/02-04.png)

-Refer to demo architecture slide.
+Refer to the demo architecture slide.

 ![](./media/02-05.png)